-He later changed his stance and decided to publicize the databases after going through the websites and finding out that “almost 50 percent” of their content was child pornography.
+He later changed his stance and decided to publicize the databases after going through the websites and finding out that “almost 50 percent” of their content was child exploitation.

 “All your files have been copied and the database has been dumped,” he wrote on a message appearing on the homepage of affected dark web sites.

 During an interview with Motherboard, the hacker said this was his first ever hack and that the initial intention wasn’t actually to take the entire hosting provider offline, but rather to go through its content.

 The fact that they had contradicted their “zero tolerance to child exploitation” policy posted on their front page seems to have prompted the hack and change his intent.